geozi/review-app/README.md

 ![Demo App](https://img.shields.io/badge/demo_app-blue)

 ### About the project
 This repository contains the backend implementation of my final project for the [Coding Factory](https://codingfactory.aueb.gr/) training program.
-The project is a fullstack implementation of a generic review app.
-A user can register, log in, and post a review that is persisted on MongoDB Atlas.
+The project is a fullstack, generic review app.
+A user can register, log in, and post a review about a product or a service, which is, then, persisted on a MongoDB Atlas collection.
+The frontend implementation can be found [here](https://github.com/geozi/reviewapp-frontend).

 ### Business logic